Return on Sales (ROS): How to Measure and Improve Profitability | Income|Outcome

 Negative Net Income and ROS signifies that a company is operating at a loss (expenses exceed sales revenue); but it does not tell the whole story.
 If your Gross Margin is positive, increasing sales volume could potentially turn the situation around by covering fixed costs and leading to profitability.

-Twitter had a positive Gross Profit (or Gross Margin) in 2021.
+Twitter actually had a positive Gross Profit (or Gross Margin) in 2021.

 However, the Operating Expenses were significant, and the Operating Income was negative.
 (So was the Net Income at the bottom of the Income Statement!).